CZ-NIC/knot-resolver/daemon/README.rst

    [system] interactive mode
    >

-The daemon also supports [systemd socket activation](http://0pointer.de/blog/projects/socket-activation.html), it is automatically detected and requires no configuration on users's side.
+The daemon also supports `systemd socket activation`_, it is automatically detected and requires no configuration on users's side.

 Configuration
 =============